 - It will be easier to catch tax evaders.

 - Payments will occur almost immediately, no matter where you live in the world.

-- There may eventually be a global currency, such as a cryptocurrency like bitcoin, so that exchanging currency and price conversions will become a thing of the past.
+- There may eventually be a global currency, like bitocoin.
+This is so that exchanging currency and price conversions will become a thing of the past.

 The digital wallet revolution is here.
-And it’s time to jump-on-board by educating yourself and start learning to love the awesome perks that digital wallets have to offer.
+And it’s time to jump-on-board by educating yourself and loving the awesome perks that digital wallets have to offer.